 This course will offer a history of books in Korea since 700 CE, with contextual reference to developments in China and Japan, and to parallels in the West.
-We will cover the conception, production, transmission, and consumption of traditional Korean books, and key topics will include but not be limited to: economic factors underlying woodblock printing and type casting; government, religious and commercial publishing; questions of authentication and cataloguing; texts and paratexts; book illustration; libraries and collections; and the history of scholarship on Korean books and manuscripts.
+We will cover the conception, production, transmission, and consumption of traditional Korean books, as well as western-style books published in the period of transition to the modern era.
+Key topics will include but not be limited to: economic factors underlying woodblock printing and type casting; government, religious and commercial publishing; questions of authentication and cataloguing; texts and paratexts; book illustration; libraries and collections; and the history of scholarship on Korean books and manuscripts.

-The unusual history and features of the invented Korean script known today as Han’gul will be discussed using Joseon period books that comprise both Chinese characters and Korean script.
+The unusual history and features of the invented Korean script known today as Han’gŭl will be discussed using Chosŏn period books that comprise both Chinese characters and Korean script.
 The coming of the outside world to Korea in the 1880s introduced new ideas and new printing practices, often associated with Christian missionaries, which will be introduced with examples.

 In addition to describing the physical aspects of traditional Korean books and their evolution over many centuries, books as bearers of text and transmitters of knowledge will be introduced in the context of Korea’s complex history.
 Visual images and actual specimens, including rare books and facsimiles from the outstanding collections of the Harvard-Yenching Library, will be used to reinforce presentations and stimulate discussion.

 This course is intended for anyone interested in the cultural history of the book in East Asia, and is especially suitable for persons knowledgeable of other book cultures.
 Required readings are all in English and knowledge of Korean, Chinese, or Japanese is not necessary.
 Advanced readings in languages other than English will be made available to anyone requesting them.